StuntsPT/BP2017/classes/class1.md

 ---

-### Single sample *t-test*
+### Single sample test

-* Single sample tests are used when we want to compare a sample against a single value:
+* Single sample tests are used to compare a sample against a single value:
 	* "Is this sample's value significantly different from a specific value?" <!-- .element: class="fragment" data-fragment-index="1" -->
 <center>![Single sample test](C1_assets/Single_sample.png)</center> <!-- .element: class="fragment" data-fragment-index="2" -->